falkr/ttm4115/pages/prep-modeling.md

 ## Where Does Modeling Happen?

-We have seen that models come in va variety of forms.
+We have seen that models come in a variety of forms.
 There's no specific property models needs to have to be called _model_ other than being _a model of something_.
 If it represents something, it's a model.
 If we can use it to find out more about what we are working on, it's a useful model.
 The act of modeling can therefore take place in different forms:

 - **In your head.** This is kind of obvious.
 Engineers have a representation of the system they work in their heads.
 These are models, too.
 The only problem of these models is that they are local and hard to transfer from one developer to another.
 - **At a whiteboard or on a piece of paper.** When discussing, engineers often draw spontaneously to illustrate a part of a system, so that they can understand a system aspect better or communicate it to other developers.